dozerwatch/cybersecurity_courses/pwncollege/intro_to_cybersecurity.md

     - XOR each bit of ciphertext with key
     - XOR is its own inverse
     - $(p \oplus k) \oplus k = p \oplus (k \oplus k) = p \oplus 0 = p$
+- Flaws:
+    - Frequency analysis exploit on repeating keys
+    - If we can securely transfer key and key is as long as plaintext, why not just send plaintext?

 ### Encyption Properties
 - Confusion